Axway/open-banking-docs/content/en/docs/deployment/installation/_index.md

 weight: 2
 ---

-This guide describes how to install the Axway Open Banking solution.
+This guide describes how to install the Amplify Open Banking solution.

 ## Connect to the Axway Repository